MarcisGailitis/Data-Structures/Data Structures Easy to Advanced Course.md

 - A2: Why help manage and organize data
 - A3: They make code cleaner and easier to understand

-### Abstract Data Types vs. Data Structures
+### 01.1.
+Abstract Data Types vs. Data Structures

-An abstract data type (ADT) is an abstraction of a data structure which provides only the interface to which a data structure must adhere to.
+An **abstract data type** (ADT) is an abstraction of a data structure which provides only the interface to which a data structure must adhere to.

 The interface does not give any specific details about how something should be implemented or in what programming language.